 He tiptoed into the kitchen, careful not to wake Harry, and prepared himself a quick bowl of fruit, and a slice of toast.

 Just as the sky was tinged pink with the rising sun, Remus heard the tap of the Daily Prophet owl at the window and got up to retrieve the paper.

 The front page contained an editorial.
 This was intriguing, because it didn't usually happen unless it was on a controversial topic that the mercenary editor thought would sell papers.
 This one—Remus realized quickly—was sure to fit that bill.

 It was from an irate fellow werewolf protesting the motion put forth by "some upstart Ministry hag" for tighter restrictions on the employment of those the motion termed "werewolves, giants, and other such mongrels."

-Remus knew that the sympathy and opposition the werewolf was hoping to garner were not likely, but controversy was controversy.
-To him all these new restrictions meant, was that if they passed it would be even harder for him to find a decent job.
-He would most likely have to look in the Muggle, which had difficulties of its own, since his employers often wondered where he disappeared to for three days every month.
+Remus knew that the sympathy and opposition the werewolf was hoping to garner were not likely, but a controversy was a controversy.
+To him, all these new restrictions meant was that if they passed it would be even harder for him to find a decent job.
+He would most likely have to look in the Muggle world, which had difficulties of its own since his employers often wondered where he disappeared to for three days every month.

 "Damn!" he yelled, surprising even himself, as he was not in the habit of cursing.

 He heard the hallway floorboards creak as tiny feet ran across them.

 "I am, but I didn't mean to wake you.
 It's far too early for little cubs to be up."